Bardavon-Health/actions-aws-ssm-params-to-env/README.md

 Boolean which indicates whether the parameter should be decrypted or not

 ### **Note on decryption:**
-You should take care in utilizing encrypted values as GitHub actions will not automatically redact the value of such parameters from your logs.
-Further, do not perform debugging of this action (e.g. set the `ACTIONS_STEP_DEBUG` to true in your repository) while using an encrypted parameter that has truly private data.
-This will print out the unencrypted value in the logs.
+You should take care in utilizing encrypted values, as GitHub actions will not automatically redact the value of such parameters from your logs.

 ---
 ## Example output: